RezX46/LaporFasum/README.md

 | Field Officer | Handles assigned repair tasks and uploads repair evidence. |
 | Public User | Submits reports and tracks report progress using a tracking code. |

----

-## License

-This project was developed for academic purposes as part of a university software development project.